emberlight-interactive/swords-and-meadows/DESIGN.md

 Direct attacks deal more damage than direct + radius and radius spells

+Defense spells can last for a period of time, allowing the player to defend then pop off a collection of attacks

 ### Equipping Spell Books

 Players equip new spells at the node of mouse click combinations.
 UI IDEA -> mouse pic with sides lighting up every time node is selected.

+### Health

+- All mages will have fixed health, health will naturally regenerate after a certain duration from last damage
+- No maintenance resources degrades building health until 0
+- If maintenance resources exist structures heal overtime
+  - Player can instantly heal structures for a price

+### UI

+- XY coord indicator
+- "Get shareable link"
+- (Sign in | Claim this account) / Sign out

 ### Inequality Problem